top of page

 'Anne Askew Preaching the Lutheran Doctrine' by German School © Public Domain

 In May 1543, another Act of Parliament was passed: 'The Act for the Advance-ment of true Religion'.
 This was intended as an attempt to reduce the possession of William Tyndale's 'Bible', the New Testament of which had been translated into English from Hebrew and Greek, and published in full in 1535 by Myles Coverdale, and subsequently the discussions which accompanied it, including that related to the Eucharist.
 The Act placed restrictions on the reading of the Bible: those belonging to the clergy, nobility, gentry and other upper classes were permitted to read authorised copies (i.e. not Tyndale's translation), with only the clergy permitted to read in public.
 Women (below the gentry class) and all those of lower classes, including servants, apprentices and the poor, were banned from possession and reading of the Bible.
 Anyone who was caught flaunting these laws, from those publishing banned works and those in possession, would be punished (by way of fines, possession property or imprisonment).
-The Act also restricted the readings and preaching of the Bible and other scriptures "in any churche or open assemblye", with anyone found to have breached these new laws threatened with imprisonment (Eyre and Strahan, 1817; pp.894-7 ).
+The Act also restricted the readings and preaching of the Bible and other scriptures "in any churche or open assemblye", with anyone found to have breached these new laws threatened with imprisonment (Eyre and Strahan, 1817, pp.894-7).
 As a member of gentry, Anne was permitted under this new law to continue to be in possession of the Bible and to read it in the privacy of her own home, something that was not afforded to her future friend Joan Boucher; however, it was in response to these new limitations, that Anne started openly expressing her Protestant beliefs, and reading from the Bible in public, sharing her knowledge of the scriptures to those whose access had been limited (Norton, 2016).

 Anne's marriage had certainly broken down by this time, with the ongoing conflict regarding their religious beliefs, along with Anne openly opposing the laws related to religious practice.
 Beilin (1996) notes contemporary sources that suggest that Anne was seeking a divorce from Thomas Kyme - that it is possible she initially went to the bishop's court in Lincoln, and when unsuccessful, to the Court of Chancery in London.
-Weir (1991) notes that Anne applied the King for legal separation from Kyme, after he had "thrown her out of doors", and prevented her from having any contact with her two children (p.512).
+Weir (1991, p.512) notes that Anne applied the King for legal separation from Kyme, after he had "thrown her out of doors", and prevented her from having any contact with her two children.
 It was following this banishment from her home that Anne moved to London in c.1544.

 Anne found London more welcoming than Lincolnshire, in regards to the support for her and her Reformist beliefs.
 On her arrival to London, she was introduced to other Protestants and their sympathisers, including Anabaptist Joan Bocher (who would later receive the same fate, being executed for heresy in 1550) and John Lascelles (who would be tried and executed with her).
 With her good family connections, Anne was able to obtain an audience with King Henry VIII, in which she applied to him for legal separation from her husband (which was denied).
 However, it was her ongoing preaching and reading from the Bible to others (which earned her the sobriquet of 'The Faire Gospeller'), in addition to her outspoken beliefs 'against the sacrament' (i.e. denying transubstantiation) which gained the attention of the authorities.
-Anne was first arrested in London on 10 Mar 1545, and appeared at Saddler's Hall later that month, when she was arraigned for speaking 'against the sacrament'.
+Anne was first arrested in London on 10 March 1545, and appeared at Saddler's Hall later that month, when she was arraigned for speaking 'against the sacrament'.
 Despite her boldly expressing her views relating to the Eucharist, no witnesses came forward to support the charge, and so she was discharged with a fine, much to the frustration of authorities (Beilin, 1996; Norton, 2016).
-Thomas Kyme, who was instrumental in her arrest, ordered Anne to return to Lincolnshire; however, she continued to rebel, and returned to London where she obstinately continued her preaching.
+Her estranged husband, Thomas Kyme, who was instrumental in her arrest, ordered Anne to return to Lincolnshire; however, she continued to rebel, and returned to London where she obstinately continued her preaching.
 Whilst she was held at Newgate Prison in 1545, Anne composed her 'Ballad', which was later published, making her one of the first women to have their original work published in English.
-Another poem, 'I Am A Woman Poor and Blind' speaks of her personal turmoil and resolution in her mission to continue to spread the Protestant ideas to others (poemhunters.com).
+Another poem, 'I Am A Woman Poor and Blind' speaks of her personal turmoil and resolution in her mission to continue to spread the Protestant ideas to others (PoemHunter, 2024).
 'A Prayer of Anne Askew' which she reportedly wrote just prior to her execution was later published in 'Foxe's Book of Martyrs'.

 From 'The Book of Martyrs by John Foxe edited by William Bramley-Moore (Cassell, c 1880)' © Bridgeman Images